-William Collier Menzies was a career British Officer in the Royal Engineers, a 2nd Lieutenant by May 1837.
-He had followed his father Gen. Charles Menzies (1783-1866), commander of the Royal Marine Artillery from 1838-1844, into service.
-Menzies was in the Office of Ordnance in 1838, with the rank of 1st Lieutenant.
-He was promoted to 2nd Captain in 1846, and by 1869 he was a Colonel, commanding the Royal Engineers, 1875-1877), and to Lt.
+William Collier Menzies was a career British officer in the Royal Engineers, a 2nd Lt. by May, 1837.
+He had followed his father, Gen. Charles Menzies (1783-1866), commander of the Royal Marine Artillery from 1838-1844, into service.
+The younger Menzies was in the Office of Ordnance in 1838, with the rank of 1st Lt.; he was promoted to captain in 1846, to colonel by 1869 (commanding the Royal Engineers, 1875-1877), and to Lt.
 Gen. and commanding the Department of North Britain in 1881 (also retiring in that year).
 All of his service was in the British Isles and he died in 1890 as General, Royal Engineers.
 The Royal Military Academy at Woolwich was charged with training British artillery officers and engineers (Sandhurst graduates generally serving in the infantry and cavalry); it closed in 1939 and the responsibilities were merged with those at Sandhurst following World War II.